- About Us

 - Human Diversity awareness

-- Ability to give qualifying testimony in the field of fingerprinting, photography, latent fingerprint development and collection and preservation of evidence.
+- Give qualifying testimony in the field of fingerprinting, latent fingerprint development and collection and preservation of evidence.

-- Ability to clearly speak, understands, read, and legibly write English
+- Clearly speak, understands, read, and legibly write English

 - Communicate effectively with staff members and general public